 - 1. Urban density in 1300: Historical levels of urban density could influence both Black Death intensity and long-term political-economic outcomes.
-Therefore, urban density in 1300 is a key control variable.
-We use data by Wahl (2019) on town population sizes to compute a historical urban density score for each of our electoral districts. - 2.
-Distance to the nearest major port: This measure reflects the distance to the nearest major port.
-As one of the ways the Black Death spread was through infected rats on trade ships, this is an important variable to include.
-It could also influence
+We use data by Wahl (2019) to compute a historical urban density score for each electoral district.17 - 2.
+Distance to the nearest major port: Not only did the Black Death spread through trade, closeness to major ports could also influence commerce and economic activity in the long run. - 3.
+Distance to the nearest medieval trade city: For similar reasons as above, we also include distance to the nearest medieval trade city (Hribar, 2016).18 - 4.
+Distance to the ocean: While major ports were the primary centers of sea trade, there may have been a number of minor ports.
+Therefore, we include distance to the ocean as a proxy.

-&lt;sup>19Please note that Ziblatt (2009) considers land inequality the key explanatory factor when it comes to electoral disputes.
-By contrast, we consider both outcomes to be part of a political-economic equilibrium that is a long-term result of variations in Black Death intensity.
+14Note that Ziblatt (2009) considers land inequality the key explanatory factor when it comes to electoral disputes.
+By contrast, we consider both outcomes to be part of long run political-economic equilibria that result from variation in Black Death intensity.

-&lt;sup>20The primary reason why we use the entire span of the existence of Imperial Germany is that this is a count variable.
+15The primary reason why we use the entire span of the existence of Imperial Germany is that this is a count variable.
 If we restrict the analysis to an individual year, we observe zero inflation.

-&lt;sup>21All geographic measures were computed in ArcGis or in R using data by GeoNames (2020).
+16All geographic measures were computed in ArcGis or in R using data by GeoNames (2020).

-&lt;sup>22Similar to the BDEI score's construction, this measure reflects the sum of town population sizes (log) inversely weighted by their distance to the electoral district under consideration.
+17Similar to the BDEI score's construction, this measure reflects the sum of town population sizes (log) inversely weighted by their distance to the electoral district under consideration.